Haukain/ddbl-web-app/README.md

 Then [follow this guide](https://devcenter.heroku.com/articles/git) from Heroku for creating and deploying an application using Git.

-Go to your Heroku dashboard and add a PostgreSQL database plugin to your application
+Go to your Heroku dashboard and add a PostgreSQL database plugin to your application.

 Once the process is done you should be able to go to the url of your heroku-hosted application and use the production version of the ROKS method application.